DAPPLE – Dispersion of Air Pollution and its Penetration into the Local Environment

 Content of web-site

-- DAPPLE, 2002-2009 - the EPSRC and HO funded projects,
+DAPPLE, 2002-2009 – funded projects,

-- DYCE, 2009 to 2011 - the use of ad-hoc sensor networks and inverse modelling to estimate the location and strength of sources of toxic chemicals.
+DYCE, 2009 to 2011 – the use of ad-hoc sensor networks and inverse modelling to estimate the location and strength of sources of toxic chemicals.

 Go to project pages: